Driving through Amarillo, Texas? Check out these tips for visiting Cadillac Ranch in – a roadside landmark and public display of art.

 Chances are, if you have driven any part of the American southwest, you have been on the beautiful Interstate 40 that connects Barstow, California to Raleigh, North Carolina.

-I’m betting very few have driven the entire span – if you have been on the Interstate, you may have driven a portion of it, passing through Arizona, New Mexico or even Texas… after all, it is the third largest interstate in the entire U.S.
+I’m betting very few have driven the entire span.
+If you have been on the Interstate, you may have driven a portion of it.
+The interstate passes through Arizona, New Mexico and even Texas.
+It is the third largest interstate in the entire U.S.

-Here in Arizona, the I-40 spans the northern part of the state, passing through Flagstaff, Winslow, and Gallup before moving through Albuquerque and farther east to Amarillo.
+Here in Arizona, the I-40 spans the northern part of the state, passing through Flagstaff, Winslow, and Gallup.
+It then moves through Albuquerque and farther east to Amarillo.
 For us, it’s the key to getting up north to visit family and we travel the long road trip at least once each year… sometimes even twice.

-We recently decided to take a sporadic, unplanned road trip with our 5 kids – traveling from hot and dry Arizona to lush, green (and humid) Minnesota and spent almost two days on the 1-40, traveling through Amarillo, Texas before heading north on 1-35 to get up to Minneapolis.
+I recently decided to take a sporadic, unplanned road trip with my 5 kids.
+We traveled from hot and dry Arizona to lush, green (and humid) Minnesota and spent almost two days on the 1-40.
+The long road went through Amarillo, Texas before heading north on 1-35 to get up to Minneapolis.

-If you are headed East on 1-40, after you stop at Cadillac Ranch you can pull over just outside Amarillo at The Big Texan Steak Ranch and have a chance at a FREE 72 oz steak.
+If you are headed East on 1-40, after you stop at Cadillac Ranch you can pull over just outside Amarillo at The Big Texan Steak Ranch.
+Enjoy a chance at a FREE 72 oz steak.

 What is Cadillac Ranch?